augustin-barillec/google-pandas-load/docs/source/index.rst

 Transfer data seamlessly from and to various locations:

 .. warning::
-   By default, before data is loaded to any location, even **transitional**, the loader will delete any prior existing data having the same name in the location.
+   By default, the loader will delete any prior existing data having the same name in transitional and final locations.

    For instance, in the second load example below, where the data goes through a local folder, Storage and finally populates a BigQuery table,